wohdek21/Project-Roll/README.md

 # Project Roll
 ### Welcome to world rolling.
 This is the handheld mini pc with raspberry pi 4 inside.
 It's fully customizable and open source.
+Also has functions for pentesting like Flipper Zero.

 ## System
 You can install Any system you want from Windows 11 ARM to Kali linux.